Compphsy/BCEnergy-Application/README.md

 JWT_COOKIE_EXPIRE = [set number of dasy before cocckie expires]

-This code is accompanied by the smart meter prototype code under the name BCEnergy-Smart-Meter
+The application is accompanied by a smart meter prototype and the code & schematic can be found in the folder Smart Meter Prototype.